crukci-bioinformatics/mga2/README.md

-chunkSize             |         1000000 | Number of sequences for each chunk for batch alignment of sampled sequences trimStart             |               1 | The position at which the trimmed sequence starts, all bases before this position are trimmed trimLength            |              36 | The length of the trimmed sequences genomeDetails         | ${projectDir}/resources/genomes.csv | Genome details CSV file containing genome, species and synonym columns bowtieIndexDir        | bowtie_indexes  | Directory containing bowtie indexes for reference genomes adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences outputDir             | ${launchDir}    | Directory to which output files are written
+chunkSize             |         1000000 | Number of sequences for each chunk for batch alignment of sampled sequences trimStart             |               1 | The position at which the trimmed sequence starts, all bases before this position are trimmed trimLength            |              36 | The length of the trimmed sequences genomeDetails         | ${projectDir}/resources/genomes.csv | CSV file containing the species name and synonyms for each reference genome (genome, species and synonym colums required) bowtieIndexDir        | bowtie_indexes  | Directory containing bowtie indexes for reference genomes adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences outputDir             | ${launchDir}    | Directory to which output files are written